petern160/ResourceWall_Layout/README.md

 users should be able to save an external URL along with a title and description

 Scenario:
-Given i have external website to save,
+Given: i have external website to save,
-When i tap the create post icon,
+When: i tap the create post icon,
-Then it shows me a form with: title, description, URL link, (optional) image link?
+Then: it shows me a form with: title, description, URL link, (optional) image link?

 *need to check if all required field are typed in